 Step 2: Optimize Tables

-- Select the database you want to optimize from the list in the left column, which should take you to the Structure tab for the database.
+- In the phpMyAdmin homepage, select the database you want to optimize from the list in the left pane, which should take you to the Structure tab by default.

 - An expanded list of tables will appear on the left and wider in the right pane.

 - Put a checkmark on the table(s) you wish to optimize.

 - Click the dropdown menu at the bottom that says With selected and look for Table Maintenance.